University Council Elections Information

 FAQs - Council Student Member Elections

-The term of office for elected staff and student members of Council is two years, commencing on 10 September 2024 and concluding on 9 September 2026.
+The term of office for elected staff and student members of Council is two years, from 10 September 2026 to 9 September 2028.

 Commitment